-Goal #3: To increase the capacity of infant, toddler and preschool slots by 36% by 2024
+Goal #3: To increase capacity and access to quality care in infant, toddler and preschool slots by 36% by 2024.

 First Impressions, State of Colorado

 - Increased capacity of home providers, childcare centers, FFN and school district preschools. - Beginning in 2024, the State of Colorado will offer 10 hours per week of free, voluntary preschool for every Colorado child in the year before entering kindergarten.